-6.1.22 For the Stream B2 buffer zone incident (vegetation clearance at part of the buffer zone area), the Contractor was proposed remedial and mitigation measures for EPD's comment.
+6.1.21 For the Stream B2 buffer zone incident (vegetation clearance at part of the buffer zone area), the Contractor was proposed remedial and mitigation measures for EPD's comment.
 A letter was issued to Jockey Club from EPD on 12 Dec 2006 and reminded the Project Proponent should pay particular attention to the EP condition due to this incident.
-The Contractor was requested to submit the detailed remediation work programme to Jockey Club, the Engineer, ET and IEC for review and agreed before carrying out any work within the buffer zone.
-Detail remedial work proposal was submitted by the Contractor to ER and ET in mid-December 2006.
-ET commented on the proposal and no formal submission of the revised remedial work proposal was received.
+The Contractor submitted the detailed remediation work programme to Jockey Club, the Engineer, ET and IEC for review and agreed before carrying out any work within the buffer zone during the reporting month.
+Reinstatement work at Stream B2 buffer zone was carried out during the reporting month by planting native shrub (including Gordonia axillaries, Melastoma candidum, Melastoma sanguineum, Rhaphiolepis indica, Rhodomyrtus tomentosa) with approximate 400mm height at the four plots per metre square density.